Primordial non-Gaussianity with Angular correlation function: Integral constraint and validation for DES: Simulations

-Also, for the \goliat simulations it was found that $p=0.90$ for $\fnl=100$ \citep{https://doi.org/10.48550/arxiv.2204.11103}, and $p=0.92$ for $\fnl=-100$, when measuring their real space power spectra, and we will consider this when measuring $\fnl$ from these mocks.
+Also, for the \goliat simulations, it was found that $p=0.90$ for $\fnl=100$ \citep{2023MNRAS.519.3706A}, and $p=0.92$ for $\fnl=-100$, when measuring their real space power spectra, and we will consider this when measuring $\fnl$ from these mocks.

 Another particularity of these simulations is that the initial conditions are run with the \textit{Fixed \& Paired} initial conditions \citep{Angulo16} aimed at reducing the sample variance of the ensemble average of the 2-point functions measured from these simulations.
-In the context of PNG, this technique is validated in \citet{https://doi.org/10.48550/arxiv.2204.11103}, and we refer the reader there for further details of the GOLIAT-PNG suite.
+In the context of PNG, this technique is validated in \citet{2023MNRAS.519.3706A}, and we refer the reader there for further details of the GOLIAT-PNG suite.
 We use 41 pairs of simulations for each value of $\fnl$.

-Finally, we transform those mocks from the cubic box into observable coordinates $\{$ra,dec,$z\}$ by setting an observer $1556 {\rm Mpc}/h$ away from the center of one of the faces of the box.
-This transformation allows us to have a mock survey with a circular semi-aperture of 11.2 deg and a redshift coverage of $0.6<z<1.1$, the shape and size of the mask can be seen in Figure \ref{fig:mask}.
-We further split the mocks into five redshift bins between 0.6 and 1.1 with constant number density.
+Finally, we transform those mocks from the cubic box into observable coordinates $\{$ra,dec,$z\}$ by setting an observer $1556 {\rm Mpc}/h$ away from the centre of one of the faces of the box.
+This transformation allows us to have a mock survey with a circular semi-aperture of 11.2 deg, covering an area of roughly 396 $\text{deg}^{2}$, and a redshift range of $0.6<z<1.1$, the shape and size of the mask can be seen in Figure \ref{fig:mask}.
+We further split the mocks into five redshift bins between 0.6 and 1.1 with $\Delta z = 0.1$.
+This, together with a constant number density of halos, give the redshift distribution $N(z)$ shown in Figure \ref{fig:nz}.
 However, we note that we do not introduce any redshift space distortions, redshift error, HOD model, or even temporal evolution.
 We built everything from the halo catalogue at the comoving output at a redshift of $z=1$ and a fixed halo mass threshold.
-We consider three different rotations (one per Cartesian axis) for constructing the mocks, eventually resulting in a total of 246 mocks for each value of PNG.
+This implies that we fix $D(z=1)$ in Eq.\ref{eq:acf_fnl} when using the \goliat mocks.
+We also consider three different rotations (one per Cartesian axis) for constructing the mocks, eventually resulting in a total of 246 mocks for each value of $\fnl$.